-His instructional videos are pretty broad based, and he covers all aspects of the full swing and short game with a clear, focused presentational style.
+His online golf videos he posts on YouTube are pretty broad based, and he covers all aspects of the full swing and short game with a clear, focused presentational style.

 Here’s Chris teaching you how to pitch like a tour pro.

-Rick Shiels has become one of YouTube’s most popular online golf coaches, with over 850,000 subscribers and tens of millions of video views.
+Rick Shiels has become one of best YouTube golf instructors, with over 2.6m subscribers and tens of millions of video views.

 He’s been a qualified PGA professional since the age of 21, and taught at the Trafford Golf Centre in Manchester, before setting up his own Quest Golf Academy with fellow YouTuber Peter Finch.